Cell-Ed/workflows/README.md

 				with:
 					repository: Cell-Ed/workflows
 					path: workflows_repository
-The **caller_repository** folder will be created after the checkout and it will contain the branch code from the repository triggering the CI/CD (the caller)
+The ``caller_repository`` folder will be created after the checkout and it will contain the branch code from the repository triggering the CI/CD (the caller)
-The **workflows_repository** folder will be created after the checkout and it will contain the main branch code of this repository, allowing us to consume our custom actions.
+The ``workflows_repository`` folder will be created after the checkout and it will contain the main branch code of this repository, allowing us to consume our custom actions.
-This block code also sets the **default directory** on the **caller_repository** folder.
+This code block above also sets the ``default directory`` on the ``caller_repository`` folder.
 This means that all the steps will run on that folder by default (quite convenient).
-# Contributed
+# Contributing
  Pushing changes or creating a new workflow should be done with a PR  to main.
 If your changes are complex, please consider creating a branch for your work and make a PR to staging.
 After your PR is merged on staging, you can test it from any project you choose by changing the branch on the url this way:

     publish-on-npm:
 			uses: Cell-Ed/workflows/.github/workflows/models_publish.yml@staging

-Please notice that this repository has a major impact in all of our infrastructure, even minor changes should be take seriously.
+Please notice that this repository has a major impact in all of our infrastructure, even minor changes should be taken seriously.